ncatlab/nlab-content/pages/0/1/0/1/1010/content.md

 #Idea#

-Problems of set theory arise by unjustified recursion of the naive notion of collection.
-If "Col"s are one notion of collections, then the notion "Col of all Cols" is in general problematic, since it is subject to the construction of Russel-style paradoxes.
+Problems of set theory arise by unjustified recursion of the naive notion of "collection of things."
+If "Col"s are one notion of collections (such as "set" or "class"), then the notion "Col of all Cols" is in general problematic, since it is subject to the construction of Russel-style paradoxes.

 One way out is to consider a hierarchy of notions of collections: postulate that the collection of all "Col"s is not a "Col" itself, but is another notion of collection, a "Col+": the "Col+ of all Cols".
 Similarly, the collection of all "Col+"-type collections may be taken to be a "Col++", and so on.

 One formalization of this idea is that of a _Grothendieck universe_: this is defined to be a set $U$ which behaves like a "set+ of all sets" in that all the standard operations of set theory (union, power set, etc.) can be performed on its elements.

 #Membership-based version#